untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 ### `unloadLODLevel(entityId:levelIndex:)`

 1. Sets `level.state = .unloading` **before** `level.loadTask?.cancel()` (same race fix as HLOD).
-2. Calls `BatchingSystem.shared.cancelPendingEntities(_:)` with the render descendant IDs — removes them from all pending batching queues before the entities are destroyed, preventing "entity is missing" errors on the next batching tick.
+2. Calls `BatchingSystem.shared.notifyTileEntitiesUnloading(_:)` with the render descendant IDs — removes pending additions and committed cell membership before the entities are destroyed, preventing stale or recycled IDs from remaining in batch state.
 3. Destroys the child entity.
 4. Force-releases `AssetLoadingGate` for the destroyed entity (idempotent no-op if the Task already closed it).
 5. Removes from `loadedLODEntities` when all levels are clear.